Dealing with a heart attack is an incredibly difficult issue to confront, making daily life scary and difficult to cope with.

 The beauty of keto is its versatility.
 You can tailor it to fit your lifestyle while keeping an eye on cardiovascular markers like triglycerides and HDL (the good stuff).

-The Synergy of Intermittent Fasting with Heart Health
+The Combination of Intermittent Fasting with Heart Health

-Fasting acts as those quiet hours in the early morning when roads are clear, allowing cells to handle insulin better.
+Fasting gives your digestive system a break, allowing cells to handle insulin better.
 This means less risk of conditions that can lead to heart attacks.

 This simple lifestyle switch could keep the most vital muscle in your body running like a well-oiled machine—and you don't even have to count calories.
 It's all about timing, not restricting.